homan-uppu/writing/2-Essays/VC will eat education/Draft 5 - Why venture capital will eat education.md

 I really like this example because the games have largely remained unchained for decades.
 Even with significantly better training by playing computers, and excellent coaching centers for the best players, we still find the power law distribution of outcomes.
 Even if we achieve AGI and give each player access to the greatest coach imaginable, we would still find a power law distribution proportional to the degree of creativity of the game.

-You cannot separate the power law distribution of productivity, and an insufficient median productivity (to live off of), for highly creative skills.
+The more creative a skill becomes, the more extreme the power law distribution of productivity, and a lower median productivity.
 ## All work will become highly creative.

+- Early signs of evidence:
-- Evidence: bootcamps, etc. The initial success and then failure is evidence of the shift.
+	- bootcamps, etc. The initial success and then failure is evidence of the shift.
+	- job hunting / evaluation will look like any artistic profession: what you've done, not based on any standardized assessment. (e.g. Why TripleByte failed).
 ## Collapse of our education system

 OK, so where are we?
 All knowledge work is going to become highly creative, and therefore the outcomes will follow the power law distribution, and the median compensation will be insufficient to be able to recoup their investment in education.